cmichon/jruby-mapdb/README.md

 require 'jruby-mapdb'

-db = Jruby::Mapdb::Database.new # the MemoryDB MapDB
+db = Jruby::Mapdb::DB.new # the MemoryDB MapDB

 db.tree :People # this will derive a class 'People' from Jruby::Mapdb::Tree, usable as a Hash